Burpees are referred by pros as being the single best exercise ever. Burpees target and work more muscle groups than any other bodyweight exercise.

-What Is a Burpee?
+What Is A Burpee?

 The Burpee is a bodyweight exercise that combines several movements together into one compound movement that works many muscles at the same time.

-It's not for nothing that burpees are referred by many as the perfect exercise.
+There’s a good reason burpees are referred by many as the perfect exercise.

-How To Do a Basic Burpee
+How To Do A Basic Burpee

 In order to get the most out of this straightforward bodyweight exercise, it’s important to perform it correctly.

 Fortunately, the burpee is pretty easy to learn.

 You begin a burpee standing upright with both feet planted firmly on the ground about a shoulder width apart.

 Lower yourself into a squat until you can place your hands flat on the ground in front of you.